Writing an Effective Italian CV

 Including a photo

-Including a passport photo on your CV is common practice in Italy, but not mandatory.
+Including a passport photo on your CV or resume is common practice in Italy, but not mandatory.
 If you do decide to include one, make sure that it’s a formal passport photo, taken either at a photo booth or by a professional photographer.
 Facebook party photos are not appropriate.

 Mentioning your language skills